Kate0907/lumed-guideline/readme.md

    ```javascript
    ng build --base-href "/lumed-guideline-frontend/" --prod
    ```
-   "lumed-guideline-frontend" is the new folder name in `wwwroot` folder your just created
+   `lumed-guideline-frontend` is the new folder name in `wwwroot` folder your just created
 4. Open your project's `dist`-->`lumed-angular2-guidelines` folder, copy all the contents inside `lumed-angular2-guidelines` folder into your IIS `wwwroot\lumed-guideline-frontend` folder.<br>
 <img src=".\readme.dir\wwwroot-frontend.png" width=400px >